 - 31% – Slips, trips or falls on the same level.

 - 21% – Injuries caused by handling, lifting or carrying.

 - 10% – Being struck by an object.

 Common Injuries From Slipping And Fall Injuries

-In any type of slip, trip or fall, there are several different injuries that can occur.
+In any slip, trip or fall, several different injuries can occur.
 In fact, there are probably way too many to list here.
 However, the list below shows some of the more common injuries that can happen if you’ve slipped on water in a supermarket.

 Head injuries – There are several reasons you should seek medical attention for a head injury, according to the NHS.
 They advise visiting A&E if you have:

 - Suffer a headache that won’t go away.